qalle2/nes-kallepaint/README.md

 * compatibility: NTSC and PAL

 ## Hexadecimal source
-The assembled program in hexadecimal, excluding unused space and interrupt vectors (may not be up to date):
+Assembled PRG ROM in hexadecimal, excluding unused space and interrupt vectors (may not be up to date):
 ```
 78d8a2408e1740a2ff9ae88e00208e01208e10408e154020dbf8a900aa95009d
 00029d00039d00049d0005e8d0efa20fbde4f89530ca10f8a25fbd04f99d0006